taylorgorman/money-firebase/README.md

 - [Truebill](https://www.truebill.com)

 ## To Do
+- [ ] When update setting, if setting doesn't exist, create it.
+Currently getting Firebase error bc user can't update documents they don't own and when user is created, setting doesn't exist for them.
+- [ ] Write function to populate database on start
+- [ ] Create transactions (this is the whole thing I need rn to get data in)
+- [ ] Update transactions
+- [ ] Change favicon
 - [ ] Dark mode
-- [ ] After signin, redirect to original landing page
-- [ ] Add functionality from master-pigglesworth
-- [ ] Rename from money-firebase to sir-pigglesworth
+- [ ] Rename from money-firebase to sir-pigglesworth in Firebase and Github
 - [ ] Migrate to Vercel for hosting and serverless functions
-- [ ] Change favicon
-- [ ] Write firestore rules such that users can only see their own data
-- [ ] Start throwing up some functionality!
-No real styles yet, just make it work.
-- [ ] Write function to populate database on start
+- [x] Get functions working in emulator - `yarn`
+- [x] After signin, redirect to original landing page
 - [x] Add functionality from fire-calculator
-- [x] Get functions working in emulator - `yarn`
+- [x] Add functionality from master-pigglesworth
+- [x] Write firestore rules such that users can only see their own data

 ## Resources
 1. _Super_ helpful video on using Firebase in React: https://www.youtube.com/watch?v=zQyrwxMPm88